 Wood boring insects are most certainly a concern causing significant damage to your timbers before you can even notice them.
-There are many types of wood boring insects; below, you will find more information on some of the most common insects:
+There are many different types of wood boring insects used in our identification; below, you will find more information on some of the most common insects:

 House Longhorn Beetle (Hylotrupes Bajulus)